How to have an Awesome Visit to our Late Winter Market

 3. Go early and keep the winter season in mind.

 Because the Dane County Farmers' Market is a market made up solely of producers that farm veggies, raise animals, and make cheeses in the state of Wisconsin, you'll find seasonal products at market.
 Look out for winter vegetables like winter squashes and carrots as well as hoophouse greens.
 Delights sell out early (like apples, greens, and the rare cut flower find!).

 Every time you shop at a Dane County Farmers' Market, you are purchasing directly from the farmer, baker, and cheesemaker who produced the product in front of you.
 We encourage patrons to talk directly to the producer at every market - but our Late Winter Market is the best market to do it.
 It is a smaller, more intimate market so feel free to linger a while and ask the producer what that unrecognizable veggie is, or their favorite way to cook up that cut of meat.

 5. Visit our neighbors.

-Although we have a breakfast-sized hole in our hearts from no longer hosting a Taste of the Market Breakfast, we are so excited to be literally a few steps away from a number of food and beverage spots at Garver Feed Mill - many of whom source locally.
-Fuel your market shopping with a cup of coffee at Ledger Coffee Roasters.
-Grab a slice of pizza at Ian's Pizza.
+We are so excited to be literally a few steps away from a number of food and beverage spots at Garver Feed Mill - many of whom source locally.
+Fuel your market shopping with a cup of coffee or slice of pizza, or find even more options!
 After your trip (and if the weather cooperates), ice skate at Olbrich Park or take a tropical stroll in the Bolz Conservatory at Olbrich Botanical Gardens.
-We'll be highlighting a number of these wintertime adventure ideas in the coming weeks - so stay tuned!

 If you want to stay up to date on our Late Winter Market, including the weekly vendor list and recipe ideas, sign up for our weekly e-news.